eddiewebb/circleci-multi-cloud-k8s/README.md

 ##  Testing
 To test simple UI functionality we're using Spring Boot's test starter and Selenium's `WebDriver` interface.
+If you'd like an isolated example building Docker containers from Java, checkout [CircleCI Jib demo project](https://github.com/eddiewebb/circleci-jib-demo)

 ## Containerizing
 To turn our executable jar into a Docker image we're using Jib, a project from Google.